uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 Agents can complete the sign-up process without having to wait for their clients to verify their own email address.

-## Future developments

-In the future, agents will be able to do the following in one single process:

-* create a new company
-* register the new company for VAT
-* get the new company’s VAT registration number
-* sign up the new company for Making Tax Digital for VAT
-* use software to file and send client VAT Returns to HMRC

-There’s an easy to follow step by step guide for agents on GOV.UK at Making Tax Digital for VAT as an agent

 ## Individual signs up for Making Tax Digital for Income Tax

 Individual owners can sign up for Making Tax Digital for Income Tax either directly or through an agent.
 They must complete the sign up process completely before using the service.